DilKeAnnS/education-tile-career-saathi/docs/20_permanent_tiles/01_Education/00_Overview.md

 - Why to learn
 - How to learn
 - Where to learn
-- What opportunities are available after learning
+- What opportunities exist after learning
+- How learning connects with other ecosystems in Nandika

 ---

-4. Position in Nandika Ecosystem
+Position in Nandika Ecosystem

-The Education Tile works on the Nandika foundation:
+The Education Tile works on the shared Nandika foundation.

 One Core Platform
         ↓
 Education Ecosystem
         ↓
 AnnS AI Intelligence Layer
         ↓
 Personalised Learning Experience

-The Education Tile uses common Nandika services:
+The Education Tile uses the common Nandika platform layers:

 - User identity system
+- Role system
 - Search system
 - Notification system
-- Data platform
+- Data foundation
+- Relationship network
-- AnnS AI foundation
+- AnnS AI intelligence layer
 - Personalisation system

+It does not operate as an isolated system.

 ---

+Universal User Access

+The Education Tile is for every kind of user.

+A person may participate as one or more of the following:

+- Learner
+- Student
+- Parent
+- Teacher
+- Mentor
+- Professional
+- Freshers
+- Job seeker
+- Job switcher
+- Researcher
+- Scientist
+- Creator
+- Entrepreneur
+- Institution representative
+- Knowledge contributor
+- Trainer
+- Service provider
+- Service collector
+- Community member
+- Lifelong learner
+- General citizen

+One Nandika identity can have multiple roles at the same time.

+The platform should never force one fixed identity on a user.

+---

-5. Target Users
+Target Users

 The Education Tile supports: